Jarn/jarn.viewdoc/README.rst

 =======

 ``-s style, --style=style, or --style``
     Select the custom style added to the HTML output.
-Used to override the configuration file setting of the same name.

 ``-b browser, --browser=browser``
-    Specify the browser used for display.
+    Select the browser used for display.
 For a list of names see the `webbrowser`_ module.

 ``-l, --list-styles``